 Red Fort of Agra Quilt using Aviary by Ruby Star Society Fabrics

-Next, I chose the larger square fabrics for the quilt.
-I bought a fat quarter bundle of Spark by Melody Miller with coordinating colors.
-I loved how the fabrics are more of a blender fabric and how well they work with the Aviary line, yet also stand out in this quilt.
+So I bought a fat quarter bundle of Spark by Melody Miller with coordinating colors.
+I love this blender fabric and how well they work with the Aviary line, yet also stand out in this quilt.
 It's really the perfect fabric combo.
 You can see below.
 This picture was taken right after I finished piecing it and I was so excited to see how it had turned out.

 When we road tripped across the country in June of 2020 I made sure to have this quilt at the ready so I could get some good snaps of it.
 My favorite pictures were taken in Utah and Nevada.
 Especially the ones at Arches National Park.
 Which by the way, is amazing!!
 If you ever have the chance to visit go!
 I hope we get to go back some day.
 We didn't have a good hiking pack for my littlest and didn't have enough time to really walk around much.
 Next time we will take the time to fully enjoy this beautiful park.

 The thanks goes to my husband for this picture.
 He is the one holding up the quilts in this picture in Arches.

 This blog post may contain affiliate links from which I may get a percentage of purchases from links.